Tabletalk 2011: The First Six Months

 For more than thirty years, Tabletalk has existed as a magazine for the church.
 So it strives to help explain important, biblical doctrines and events that shape the church while encouraging people to reflect the image of Christ in both word and deed.

 Various contributors—some old, some new—have come alongside us in order to help produce thought-provoking, yet trustworthy teaching on these topics.
-Look out for monthly updates that further explore the themes of individual issues as the time of their arrival approaches.
+Also, be on the look out for opportunities to interact with us on Facebook (facebook.com/tabletalk) and Twitter (twitter.com/Tabletalk_Mag).